Don’t Bother with Anything but Cloud Native Backup Solutions for OpenStack

 Expensive Centralized Management

-In cloud, there is no central administrator and the cloud administrator is not privy to all the applications that were deployed by all of their many, many tenants.
+In the cloud, there is no central administrator and the cloud administrator is not privy to all the applications that were deployed by all of their many, many tenants.
 Documenting it would be fruitless, since it changes faster than you Vizio a topology, anyway.
 In fact, in true cloud environments, cloud administrators cannot access each tenant.

 Today, IT departments that force-fit legacy products to create an OpenStack backup solution are walking a dangerous line.
 It’s simply not correct to assume that your cloud administrator has total and complete access to all tenant applications.
 Beyond that, it’s unwieldy to centralize backup and recovery activities to a handful of individuals rather than delegating them to the tenants who want control, anyway.
 Here, it makes sense to keep a lean centralized team and distribute the work across your organization via self-service GUIs.